 - Roth conversion strategy evaluation

-Although we do not prepare tax returns, we work alongside your tax professional in Chattanooga, TN to clarify the tax implications of significant financial decisions.
+While we are not tax preparers, we can coordinate with your tax professional in Chattanooga, TN to help you understand the tax considerations of major planning decisions.

 - Potential estate tax exposure is evaluated when applicable